-Know your customer (KYC) and supplier (KYS) is typically used to verify customer’s and supplier’s identities, assess their suitability and determine all potential risks, especially in areas of money laundering, fraud and terrorist financing.
-Customer and supplier contracts, agreements and equipment leases are integral to a company’s commitments.
+Know your customer (KYC) and supplier (KYS) are processes that verify the identities, suitability, and potential risks of customers and suppliers, especially in relation to money laundering, fraud, and terrorist financing.
+Customer and supplier contracts, agreements, and equipment leases are essential for a company’s commitments.

-While this may all appear to be extreme, it’s a process that is of great benefit to your business, regardless of its size.
-Trade of any sort is a common factor in the business cycle, so it is crucial for your business to know who you’re dealing with.
+KYC and KYS are beneficial for any business, regardless of its size.
+Trade is a common factor in the business cycle, so it is crucial to know who you are dealing with.